CPK Calculation: Capability Analysis – Cp and CpK Explained | Six Sigma

 There are two critical measures in capability analysis: Cp and Cpk.
 Cp stands for “process capability”, and it measures the ability of your manufacturing process to produce a product within specification limits.
 A high Cp value indicates that your manufacturing process has a wide margin for error; a low Cp value indicates that your manufacturing process has little room for error.

-Cpk, on the other hand, stands for “process capability index” and measures how close your manufacturing process is to the centre of the specification limits.
-A high Cpk value indicates that your manufacturing process is operating close to the centre of the specification limits; a low Cpk value indicates room for improvement.
+Cpk, on the other hand, stands for “process capability index (Cpk)” and measures how close your manufacturing process is to the centre of the specification limits.
+The process capability index Cpk is calculated using the upper and lower specification limits, standard deviation, and mean.
+A high Cpk value indicates that your manufacturing process is operating close to the centre of the specification limits, which is crucial for evaluating process capability and managing resources effectively; a low Cpk value indicates room for improvement.

 Cp and CpK are statistical measures used to assess a process’s capability.
 They are calculated using data from samples that are taken from the process.
 The Cp measure is calculated as follows: